susom/trackcovid-consolidater/README.md

 and sends the data to the Redcap server which will create a file in the Redcap temp directory.
 Once the file is created, the loader will match and upload the lab results to the TrackCovid projects.

-Stanford appointment data is also brought over from STARR and loaded into the TrackCovid projects.
-Stanford appointment data is queried from the HL7 tables so the data is more up-to-date.

-The appointment and lab data brought over from STARR are now filtered to the last 6 weeks.
+The appointment and lab data brought over from STARR are now filtered to the last 60 days.

 # System Setup